obemu/ts-proto/README.markdown

 - With `--emitDefaultValues=json-methods`, the generated toJSON method will emit scalars like `0` and `""` as json fields.

+	`emitDefaultValues` can also be set as a `_`-delimited list of strings (comma is reserved as the flag delimited), i.e. `--emitDefaultValues=json-methods_proto-methods`, where including `proto-methods` will make is so that the generated encode method will emit scalars like `0` and `""` as message fields.

 ### NestJS Support

 We have a great way of working together with [nestjs](https://docs.nestjs.com/microservices/grpc). `ts-proto` generates `interfaces` and `decorators` for you controller, client.
 For more information see the [nestjs readme](NESTJS.markdown).